cskylab/cskylab/tpl-cskylab/k8s-keycloakx/README.md

 ## Helm charts:<!-- omit in toc -->

-- codecentric/keycloakx v1.3.2 (Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.)
+- codecentric/keycloakx v1.6.0 appVersion 18.0.0 (Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.)
-- bitnami/postgresql 11.6.15
+- bitnami/postgresql 11.7.1 appVersion 14.5.0

 [Keycloak](https://www.keycloak.org) is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.